List of Emmerdale characters introduced in 1999: Ezra Dingle

-Ezra Dingle is Zak Dingle's brother.
-He appeared in 1999.

-Ezra appears a few times during 1999.
-He is married to Gwen, and has a son and daughters.
+Ezra Dingle is Zak Dingle's (Steve Halliwell) brother.
+He first appeared in March 1999, alongside his wife, Gwen Dingle, their two children and their dog in an ice-cream van when they arrived at Wishing Well Cottage for the christening of Zak and Lisa Dingle's (Jane Cox) daughter Belle Dingle.
+He returned in October 1999 for his niece, Mandy Dingle's (Lisa Riley) wedding to Paddy Kirk (Dominic Brunt).
+Whilst there, he caused trouble outside the village hall and subsequently left the village.

+Gwen Dingle

+Gwen Dingle is married to Ezra Dingle (John Henshaw), who appears in March 1999 alongside Ezra, their two children and their dog in an ice-cream van when they arrived at Wishing Well Cottage for the christening of Zak and Lisa Dingle's (Jane Cox) daughter Belle Dingle.
+They got the date for the Christening wrong, so they ended up staying a few days, annoying Lisa.
+She does not return with Ezra in October 1999 for Mandy Dingle's (Lisa Riley) wedding to Paddy Kirk (Dominic Brunt).

 Sean Reynolds

 Angie Reynolds

 Angela "Angie" Reynolds arrived to the village in March 1999 with her husband Sean, son Marc and daughter Ollie.
 A police sergeant, Angie was eager to move into the village but was frustrated at Sean's delays.
 She took drastic measures, handcuffing him to the bed until he agreed to sign the contract.
 She arrested Mandy Dingle after being punched in the face by her.

 In 2000, Angie was shocked when Marc was injured in a bus crash, though luckily, his injuries were not critical.
 Later that year, she was devastated when her best friend, Sarah Sugden, was killed in a barn fire caused by Sarah's adoptive son Andy.
 Sean accused her of having an affair with Sarah's lover Richie.
 Then her marriage really hits the rocks when she discovers Sean's affair with Lady Tara Oakwell.
 Angie took her revenge when she punched her in the face in full view of the punters of The Woolpack.
 Lady Tara tried to get her arrested but no one claimed to have seen anything.
 Angie threw Sean out of the house, a move which Ollie resented her for.